Youth rights: Youth rights

 After youth reach these limits they are free to vote, buy or consume alcohol beverages, and drive cars, among other acts.

 Movement

 The "youth rights movement", also described as "youth liberation", is a nascent grass-roots movement whose aim is to fight against ageism and for the civil rights of young people – those "under the age of majority", which is 18 in most countries.
-It is ostensibly an effort to combat pedophobia and ephebiphobia throughout society by promoting youth voice, youth empowerment and ultimately, intergenerational equity through youth/adult partnerships.
+Some groups combat pedophobia and ephebiphobia throughout society by promoting youth voice, youth empowerment and ultimately, intergenerational equity through youth/adult partnerships.

-Advocates of youth rights distinguish their movement from the children's rights movement, which they argue advocates changes that are often restrictive towards children and youth, and which they accuse of paternalism, pedophobia, and adultism.
-They point out distinctions between 1970s youth liberation literature and child rights literature from groups such as the Children's Defense Fund.
+Many advocates of youth rights distinguish their movement from the children's rights movement, which they argue advocates changes that are often restrictive towards children and youth.

 Organizations in China

 International Youth Rights (IYR) is a student-run youth rights organization in China, with regional chapters across the country and abroad.
 Its aim is to make voices of youth be heard across the world and give opportunities for youths to carry out their own creative solutions to world issues in real life.